 Respondent [comment reference] Section of Preferred Options HRA report Comment summary LUC response this needs a separate section. recreation.
 In addition, the related SSSI is in 100% favourable condition.
 Natural England has confirmed that an assumption of cumulative recreation pressure from all housing allocations within 7.5 km of Rex Graham Reserve SAC is not necessary.
 Pegasus Planning for Newmarket Horsemen's Group [O - 24581 - 11392] 4.42-4.46 The NHG's previous comments about the applicability of the 7.5 km v 10 km buffer have been ignored.
 It does not matter where Fearnley measured to, the precautionary principle established by the Sweetman case indicates that in the light of very clear advice the 10 km boundary should be adhered to.
 The report says that the majority of visitors live within 10 km but there is in fact a case for a greater than 10 km radius as the average distance from home to survey location in the Fearnley report was 16.7 km.
 Further, no efforts were made to assess travel time and from some major towns journey time to core SPA areas is very quick along major roads.
 Disagree.
 The justification for use of a 7.5 km buffer set out in the HRA report stands and has been agreed with Natural England.
 Pegasus Planning for Newmarket Horsemen's Group [O - 24583 - 11392] 4.50 For the reasons set out in relation to 4.42 and following.
 Specific points addressed above and below.
 Pegasus Planning for Newmarket Horsemen's Group [O - 24584 - 11392] 4.59-4.66 The NHG considers that Water Quality, Water Quantity and Air Pollution are not appropriately dealt with.
 Furthermore, at paragraph 4.66 it is the location of a road and its juxtaposition to a component SSSI which may determine whether there is a likely significant effect.
 Noted.
-The location of roads in relation to European sites which are sensitive to air quality effects is considered in the HRA of the SIR.
-The quantum of development prescribed by the SIR and its broad distribution across the District will be the main determinant of whether road traffic (and hence air pollution) will increase significantly on those roads which are in close proximity to sensitive European sites.
+The location of roads in relation to European sites which are sensitive to air quality effects is initially considered in the HRA of the SIR and in more detail in the separate air quality report prepared by AECOM.
 The NHG is concerned to see that water quantity is not appropriately addressed and notes that the Sustainability Appraisal advises at p 460 that potential effects will primarily be a function on the cumulative effect of all the proposed growth.
 The NHG has already made comments in relation to the HRA for the SIR to make the point that this is not true because there are different WRZ and therefore As stated in the response to similar comments on the HRA of the Issues and Options SALP, the Council had commissioned an updated Water Cycle Study to inform the SIR and SALP and the HRA of these documents but the results of this study were not available at the time of the HRA of Preferred Options.
-At Proposed Submission stage, any site-specific issues were dealt with in the HRA
+At Proposed Submission and subsequent stages, any site-specific issues were dealt with in the HRA of the SALP.